dododenes/LearningReact/README.md

 # LearningReact
-Learning the basics of React through this (https://www.taniarascia.com/getting-started-with-react/) turotial.
+Learning the basics of React through this (https://www.taniarascia.com/getting-started-with-react/) tutorial.